Classy Hotel in Historic City

 The painted beams, ornate chandeliers, tapestries and fountain, made me feel like I'd stepped back in time.
 While waiting on our room, I did a little wandering and researching.

-There are still shopping options on the corner.
-But instead of carts and stands on the sidewalk, there are lovely shops like Grand Bohemian Gallery... and Starbucks.
-I should have cropped that logo out of the photo!
+They still have shopping options on the corner.
+But instead of carts and stands on the sidewalk, there are lovely shops like Grand Bohemian Gallery... and good ole Starbucks.

 I'm not sure how long the hotel has had this ritzy, second floor, courtyard & pool area.
 It was empty on a chilly January day, but I had fun looking around.